Consistency training III: An engineer's guide to the literature

 Confirms SimSiam that stopgrad + pred head is all you need for stability.
 Proposes a method, DirectPred, that uses a non-learned something in place of the pred head, but I don’t understand what they mean.
 “The existence ofthe predictor and stop-gradient is absolutely essential.
 Re-moving either of them leads to representational collapse inBYOL and SimSiam.EMA.
 While the original BYOL needs EMA to work, theylater confirmed that EMA is not necessary (i.e., the onlineand target networks can be identical) if a higherαpis used.This is also confirmed with SimSiam, as long as the pre-dictor is updated more often or has larger learning rate (orlargerαp).
 However, the performance is slightly lower.”

-are TS Regularization With Stochastic Transformations and Perturbations for Deep Semi-Supervised Learning.
-(2016)
+Regularization With Stochastic Transformations and Perturbations for Deep Semi-Supervised Learning.

 ———————–